-The survey includes questions about preparation, perceived skill levels, opportunities to advance within their agencies, and their commitment to their agency and the field of child welfare.
-The statements are positively worded and the rating scale is from 1 (Strongly Disagree) to 5 (Strongly Agree) with higher scores indicating a greater degree of agreement.
-The mean responses to each of the questions by CWEB and CWEL groups can be found in Table 2 in Appendix K. Few statistically significant differences were observed between the CWEB and CWEL students on these items.
-When compared to CWEB graduates, CWEL recent graduates perceived their skills to be better than non-CWEB/CWEL caseworkers (t=-.567, p=.04) and reported that their long term plan is to work with children and families (t=-2.22, p=.03).
-A review of the open ended comments of CWEL graduates regarding the issue of retention suggests that respondents contribute their thoughts of leaving the agency to the inability to use the skills they learned in the master's program, low salary, poor opportunities for advancement, lack of support from administration, and few opportunities to provide input on new laws and policy changes.
+The survey includes questions about preparation, perceived skill levels, opportunities to advance within the agency, commitment to the agency and commitment to the field of child welfare.
+The statements are positively worded and the rating scale is from 1 (Strongly Disagree) to 5 (Strongly Agree), with higher scores indicating a greater degree of agreement.
+The mean responses to each of the questions by CWEB and CWEL groups can be found in Table 2 in Appendix K. Statistically significant differences were observed between the CWEB and CWEL students.
+When compared to CWEL graduates, CWEB recent graduates reported that they were given the opportunity and authority to make professional decisions (t=2.61, p=.012), encouraged to practice their new skills in their position (t=1.16, p=.001), and would recommend their agencies to others (t=2.67, p=.009).
+CWEL graduates tended to be more likely to consider leaving child welfare if they were not obligated to stay in the field (t=-2.23, p=.03) and are less likely to stay at their agencies after their commitment (t=2.32, p=.024).
+With regard to promotion and advancement, CWEL students were less likely to feel that there were future opportunities for advancing in their agencies (t=2.8; p=.007) and opportunities for promotion (t=3.68, p=.001).